zmijevik/redis-twemproxy-agent/README.md

 			Redis Sentinel
 ```

+A more detailed explanation can be found on [an article on my site](http://www.jambr.co.uk/Article/redis-twemproxy-agent).

 ### Caveats
 Your master names in Redis-Sentinel (sentinel.conf) should match the names of the master nodes in your twemproxy config.
 I have included examples of sentinel and twemproxy configs in the conf directory